Top Court Scraps EU-US Data Pact In New Blow To Brussels - UrduPoint

 EU and US officials swiftly drew up its replacement, "Privacy Shield", which is currently used by thousands of US companies, but has now been invalidated as well.

-The court said, however, that another arrangement known as standard contractual clauses, could stand, giving companies an alternative framework.

-The case decided on Thursday originally focused on these complex clauses, an EU invention by which companies outside Europe commit to meeting EU laws on data and privacy.
+The case decided on Thursday originally focused on these complex clauses, an EU invention in which companies outside Europe commit to meeting EU laws on data and privacy.

 The court said these were backed up by GDPR, the EU's strict rules on data privacy that can result in massive fines to companies.